 Ginger and kombucha, when these two come together, you get a tart slightly sweet fizzy kombucha with a spicy kick of ginger.
 You’d be hard-pressed to find a better combination than this.
 In this recipe, we will use candy ginger as opposed to fresh ginger.
 This serves as a dual purpose to both flavor and adds sugar in one calculated move.
 For those of you who may not be huge fans of ginger because of its spicy bite?
 You need to try using candy ginger instead of fresh.
 The candying process mellows out the spicy punch of raw, fresh ginger and gives you deliciously earthy yet fresh kombucha with a mellow ginger flavor.
 For those of you who want more spice, simply add more candied ginger!

-It’s important to note that brewing homemade kombucha is almost always a two-step fermentation process.
+It’s important to note that making homemade kombucha is almost always a two-step fermentation process.
 Brewing kombucha is only a one-step process for those who prefer an unflavored flat kombucha.
-Otherwise, the steps consist of a primary fermentation and secondary fermentation.
+Otherwise, the steps consist of a primary fermentation and a secondary fermentation.

-Since this recipe is for the secondary fermentation, to make this recipe, you’ll need to have kombucha that has finished the primary fermentation and ready to bottle.
+💡Since this recipe is for the secondary fermentation, to make this recipe, you’ll need to have kombucha that has finished the primary fermentation and is ready to bottle.

 This recipe makes one 16-fluid-ounce bottle.
 A 1-gallon batch of kombucha will make seven 16-ounce bottles, so for one gallon, you will need to multiply the ingredients by 7.
 Before beginning this recipe, you will need to: